Open Glider Network

 FLARM receives and the OGN network is most popular in central Europe, especially Switzerland, Germany, Austria, UK, and some countries around that.
 A few hotspots can be found at times also in other parts of the world, at the time of coding especially near Toronto, Canada.

-Check out live.glidernet.org to see current coverage and don't hesitate to zoom out to a world view.
+Check out to see current coverage and don't hesitate to zoom out to a world view.
 Two note though:

-1. live.glidernet.org shows anonymous planes (hidden identity) with ids having a leading underscore _, in LiveTraffic they appear with a different id with a leading question mark.
+live.glidernet.org shows anonymous planes (hidden identity) with ids having a leading underscore _, in LiveTraffic they appear with a different id with a leading question mark.
 They cannot be matched...by principle of a hidden identity.
-See here for more.
+See for more.

-2. live.glidernet.org tends to show icons also some time after the respective device was switched off already, while LiveTraffic only shows live devices, so you might see a little less planes in LiveTraffic.
+live.glidernet.org tends to show icons also some time after the respective device was switched off already, while LiveTraffic only shows live devices, so you might see a little less planes in LiveTraffic.
 In case of doubt click on any symbol in live.glidernet.org and compare Last Time to your current local time:

 We need to talk about aircraft types for two reasons: